 For you, it may be a walk with a podcast in your earbuds or an afternoon nap on a Sunday.
 Either way, do it!
 Make it happen.

-When your kids see you taking care of yourself, they see their parent respecting themself and loving themself.
+When your kids see you taking care of yourself, they see their parents respecting themself and loving themself.
 This tells them that you know you are worth it!

 6. Highlight Her Strengths, Not Her Looks

-When raising confident daughters, rather than compliment your daughter on her physical attributes – the things out of her control, instead compliment her on her personality strengths and special skills.
+When raising confident girls, rather than compliment your daughter on her physical attributes – the things out of her control, instead compliment her on her personality strengths and special skills.

 Hearing you tell her how kind she is to others when she offers to help is far more meaningful than hearing that she has pretty eyes.